 3) Sternum: parts, articulations.
 4) The thoracic cage in addition to the soft tissues occupying the intercostal spaces: Intercostal muscles: Vertical & horizontal extent, action.
 Intercostal nerves: typical (course & branches) & atypical.
 Anterior & posterior intercostal arteries: origin & course.
 Anterior & posterior intercostal veins: course & termination.
-TO STUDY: The mediastinum: divisions & contents.
-The root of lung & Azygos veins 1) Divisions of mediastinum: It is divided by a horizontal plane from the sternal angle to lower border of T4 into: 14 Superior mediastinum.
+TO STUDY: 14 The mediastinum: divisions & contents.
+The root of lung & Azygos veins Divisions of mediastinum: It is divided by a horizontal plane from the sternal angle to lower border of T4 into: Superior mediastinum.
 Inferior mediastinum: subdivided into: Middle mediastinum: includes heart & pericardium.
 Anterior mediastinum: anterior to heart & pericardium.
-Posterior mediastinum: posterior to heart & pericardium.
-Boundaries & contents of each mediastinum.
-3) Relations between the contents of each mediastinum.
-4) The root of lung & Azygos system of veins and its tributaries.
-TO STUDY: 15 1) Apex of lung (directed upward): relations.
-The lungs 2) Base of lung (directed downward): relations, difference between right & left lung.
+15 The lungs TO STUDY: 1) Apex of lung (directed upward): relations.
+2) Base of lung (directed downward): relations, difference between right & left lung.
 3) Costal surface: related to thoracic wall & costal pleura; presents the fissures of lungs: (oblique fissure in both lungs & horizontal (transverse) fissure in right lung only).
 Accordingly, the right lung has 3 lobes & the left lung has 2 lobes.

 4) Medial surface: divided into: Larger anterior mediastinal surface: related to mediastinum & contains the hilum of lung.
 Smaller posterior vertebral surface: related to sides of vertebral bodies, intervertebral discs & sympathetic trunk.
 Borders: Anterior: thin & sharp; presents the cardiac notch & the lingula in the left lung; separates the costal surface from the mediastinal part of medial surface.
 Posterior: rounded & thick; separates the costal surface from the vertebral part of medial surface.
 Inferior: separates costal & medial surface from base of lung.
-Hilum of lung: a part of mediastinal surface of lung that gives passage to the structures forming the root of lung: v Bronchus: the left divides after entering the lung (one opening); the right divides before entering (two openings).
-Pulmonary artery: the left is above & in front of left bronchus; the right is between the 2 bronchi. c) Pulmonary veins: the superior is the most anterior structure in the hilum; the inferior is the most inferior structure in the hilum. d) Bronchial vessels: supply bronchi & lungs: - On the right side: there is one artery & 2 veins. - On the left side: there are 2 arteries & 2 veins. e) Anterior & posterior pulmonary plexuses of autonomic fibers: supply bronchi, lungs & visceral pleura TO STUDY: 1) Pericardium: 16 The Pericardium & Blood supply of the heart.
-Fibrous: relations & nerve supply.
+Hilum of lung: a part of mediastinal surface of lung that gives passage to the structures forming the root of lung: Bronchus: the left divides after entering the lung (one opening); the right divides before entering (two openings).
+Pulmonary artery: the left is above & in front of left bronchus; the right is between the 2 bronchi. c) Pulmonary veins: the superior is the most anterior structure in the hilum; the inferior is the most inferior structure in the hilum. d) Bronchial vessels: supply bronchi & lungs: - On the right side: there is one artery & 2 veins. - On the left side: there are 2 arteries & 2 veins. e) Anterior & posterior pulmonary plexuses of autonomic fibers: supply bronchi, lungs & visceral pleura TO STUDY: 16 The Pericardium & Blood supply of the heart.
+Pericardium: Fibrous: relations & nerve supply.
 Serous: layers, sinuses.
-2) Arterial supply: right & left coronary arteries (branches of each artery). (branches of each artery).
+Arterial supply: right & left coronary arteries (branches of each artery).

 3) Venous drainage: tributaries of coronary sinus, anterior cardiac vein & venae cordis minimi.
-TO STUDY: a) External features: apex, base, surfaces & borders. b) The interior of the heart The Heart.
-1) Cavity of right atrium: Posterior smooth part "sinus venarum": receives the openings of superior vena cava, inferior vena cava & coronary sinus.
+TO STUDY: a) External features: apex, base, surfaces & borders. b) The interior of the heart 1) Cavity of right atrium: 17 The Heart.
+Posterior smooth part "sinus venarum": receives the openings of superior vena cava, inferior vena cava & coronary sinus.
 Anterior rough part: marked by parallel muscular ridges "musculi pectinati" & separated from the posterior part by a muscular ridge "crista terminalis".
-Cavity of right ventricle: 17 Inferior part "inflow tract": formed of muscular projections "trabeculae carnae"; some of those are developed forming anterior, posterior & septal papillary muscles attached to the cusps of tricuspid valve.
+Cavity of right ventricle: Inferior part "inflow tract": formed of muscular projections "trabeculae carnae"; some of those are developed forming anterior, posterior & septal papillary muscles attached to the cusps of tricuspid valve.
 Superior part "outflow tract or infundibulum": conical, has smooth walls & leads to pulmonary orifice.
 Cavity of left atrium: smooth wall except some musculi pectinati in left auricle, receives opening of pulmonary veins.
 4) Cavity of left ventricle: Inferior part "inflow tract": compared to that of right ventricle; has thicker wall, denser trabeculae carnae & larger papillary muscles (anterior & posterior only).
 Superior part "outflow tract or aortic vestibule": leads to aortic orifice.
 Atrioventricular valves: structure.
 Tricuspid valve: between right atrium & ventricle, has 3 triangular cusps.
 Mitral valve: between left atrium & ventricle, has 2 triangular cusps.